Cotehele Health & Safety

 Hazard Who is at risk?
 Duration Inherent risk Residual risk Control measures Further action required Notes

-Collision with other waterway users Paddlers, Crew Minority Improbable chance of a Major incident Remote chance of a Minor incident Paddlers instructed to be aware of other river users and how to take appropriate/avoiding action.
+Collision with other waterway users Paddlers, Crew Minority Remote chance of a Major incident Improbable chance of a Major incident Paddlers instructed to be aware of other river users and how to take appropriate/avoiding action.
 Paddlers to pass on River right when going upstream or downstream.
 However, on bends a dynamic assessment of position is necessary.
 All members of the group are to be informed as to possible other river users and locations, what to do when boats approach

 Equipment Failure - board deflates while on the water - fall in and hit head or get injured, Leash Snaps causing them to come detached from their board if they fall in.
 Paddle snaps and unable to paddle back to launch point Paddlers, Crew Briefly Remote chance of a Minor incident Improbable chance of a Minor incident All equipment will need to be checked before launching into the water.
 Crew are trained in how to tow Paddlers if issues arise with boards.
 Dynamic risk assessment to be carried out on the water to monitor any issues that may arise with equipment.
+Paddlers advised to wear buoyancy equipment.
 Before Padders enter the water a visual check of all craft needs to be carried out

 Water Quality Paddlers, Crew Constant Possible chance of a Serious incident Improbable chance of a Minor incident Water quality is regularly monitored and the results are held with the Responsible Authority Paddlers are to report any concerns to AquaPaddle Crew Members to contact the Responsible Authority to raise the concerns.